toddaustin07/googlecast/README.md

 #### Controls screen
 The *Media playback* GUI controls may not work correctly - particularly on iOS devices.
 This is a known SmartThings problem and has been reported.
 Because of this, there is a second button just below it labeled "Alternate media controls" that can be used for manual selection of play/pause/stop.

+Note that the *rewind* and *fastforward* buttons do nothing, as this is not available for cast devices.

 The *Media track* control is useful primarily for going to the next or previous Preset.
 However, alternative actions can be configured in device Settings.

 The *Play a favorite* button will present a list of Presets you have configured (in the Manager device).
 Select one to play the media configured for that Preset.